devans10/blog/src/content/posts/kubernetes-nginx-ingress-controller.md

 }
 ```

 I did run into a problem here.
-The previous service type was a LoadBalancer, which has a node port, but in the ClusterIP resource, a node port value is not allowed.
+The previous service type was a LoadBalancer, which has a node port parameter defined, but in the ClusterIP resource, a node port value is not allowed.
+Which casued an error when executing `terraform apply`.
 So to make this change, I actually destroyed my whole infrastructure and recreated it.
+Which is a huge benefit of terraform.

 Now that we have all the needed parts we can create the Ingress object.